 The innovation was the introduction of cTokens which represent your ownership of the asset you have borrowed.

 Kind of like how equity represents ownership of a piece of a company the cToken is an equity token that represents your piece of the lending pool of a specific cryptocurrency.

 So for example, if you put up ETH as collateral you get cETH in return.
-It’s kind of like a receipt that proves you have given the funds to Compound.
+It’s kind of like a receipt that proves you have given the funds to Compound Finance.
 To get your ETH back you return your cETH.

-This is similar to redemption certificate or US dollar note that promised to pay the bearer of the note in gold or silver.
-You could then use this bank note to perform other transactions.
+This is similar to a redemption certificate or US dollar note that promised to pay the bearer of the note in gold or silver.
+You could then use this banknote to perform other transactions.

-For example, you could lend it or put it in another savings account and so on.
-In a similar way cDAI is redeemable for actual DAI, cETH for ETH, cBTC for BTC and so on.
+For example, you could lend it or put it in another savings account, and so on.
+In a similar way, cDAI is redeemable for actual DAI, cETH for ETH, cBTC for BTC,etc.

 cTokens came out of Compound Labs the company that originally developed Compound.
 Their key motivation was in simplifying the programming and automating the process.

-cTokens make the programatic ability to transfer and manage balances much easier.
-It is simpler and easier to understand and makes Compound more easily adapted as a building block in other DeFi products.
+cTokens make the programmatic ability to transfer and manage balances much easier.
+It is simpler and easier to understand and makes Compound Finance more easily adapted as a building block in other DeFi products.

 But cTokens offer way more than purely making programming simple.